cloud-native-toolkit/terraform-gitops-cp-app-connect/README.md

 # IBM Cloud Pak ACE module

-Module to populate a gitops repository with the ACE operator from IBM Cloud Pak for Integration.
+Module to populate a gitops repository with the App Connect operator from IBM Cloud Pak for Integration.

 ## Software dependencies